riojack/forest/README.md

 A simple forest simulator.

 ### Rules
-Initially, the forest starts with a random distribution of plants and animals at various levels of age.

-The **forest ecosystem** has properties:
-    - `day`
-    - `season`

-The forest ecosystem starts at day 0 and the season is "Spring".
-A year is 40 days long.
+The forest is laid out as a grid.
+Plants and animals are distributed randomly throughout the grid.

 **Animals** have properties:
     - `food source` - This can be `herbivore`, `carnivore`, or `omnivore`.
-    - `age`
-    - `hunger` - Defaults to 0.
-(Possible values: 0 (not hungry), 1 (hungry), 2 (ravenous))
+    - `hunger` - Can be `hungry` or `not hungry`.
-    - `life` - Defaults to 10.
-(Min: 0; Max: 10)
+    - `life` - Tracks the health of the animal.

-All animals start with an age of 0, a random food preference, a hunger of 0, and a life of 10.
+All animals start with a random food preference, a hunger of `not hungry`, and a full life.

 **Plants** have properties:
-    - `age`
-    - `growth speed`
-    - `life`
+    - `life` - Tracks the health of the plant.

 At every iteration of the simulation:

-1. The forest ecosystem:
-    1. If the day is 39, set day to zero; else increment the day by 1.
-    2. Between days 0-9, it is Spring.
-Between days 10-19, it is Summer.
-Between days 20-29, it is Fall.
-Between days 30-39, it is Winter.
+1. For herbivorous animals:
+    1. When hungry and next to a plant, the animal will eat from the plant, reducing the plant's life by the amount needed to restore full life to the animal.
+    2. Does not eat animals.
-2. Animals:
+2. For carnivorous animals:
-    1. If the age is 79, set life to 0; else increment age by 1.
-    2. If hunger
+    1. When hungry and next to another animal, the animal will eat the other animal, reducing the other animal's life by the amount needed to restore full life to the animal.
+    2. Does not eat plants.
+3. For omnivorous animals, herbivorous and carnivorous rules apply.
+4. For all animals:
+    0. The animal will move one grid position in any of the 8 directions around it (N, S, E, W, NE, NW, SE, or SW).
+    1. Life is reduced by one if it does not eat.
+If no life remains, the animal is considered dead.
+    2. The animal is hungry if its life is not full.
+    3. The animal will eat only if it is hungry and next to food.
+5. For plants:
+    0. Life is unchanged if it is full.
+    1. Life is reduced by one if it is less than half.
+    2. Life is increased by one if is half or more.

+Other requirements:
+    - Periodically, the forest must be culled of dead plants and animals.